 - 1. Always know how you are getting home before you leave the house. - 2.
-Students at Silverhill Elementary are always in uniform, unless there is a special incentive or approved activity.
-Only Silverhill Elementary School Spirit shirts may be worn.
-Our uniform shirt colors are NAVY, WHITE, and MAROON.
-Students are not allowed to wear t-shirts or shirts with no collars.
-Spirit shirts may be worn any day of the week. - 3.
+While uniforms are not required for the 2024-2025 school year, students at Silverhill Elementary School are required to follow the dress code policy set by the Baldwin County Board of Education. - 3.
 Snacks are \$1.00.
 We have Ice Cream Fridays most week.
 The cost for ice cream is \$1.00. - 4.
-Students and families are responsible for making sure that they have lunch money.
-Students who do not have lunch money may be given an alternative lunch.
-Please remember to check your child's balance.
-New prices are printed in this handbook. - 5.
-Electronics (phones, electronic watches, iPods, iPads, MP3 players, etc.) are not allowed at school.
-As much as we appreciate how helpful they are, they are also a distraction during class.

-6. Students should not arrive before 7:10 am for school.
+Families will not be required to pay for breakfast or lunch.
+However, a la carte or additional items will need to be purchased.
+Accounts can not be charged therefore students will need money in hand for a la carte items. - 5.
+Electronics (phones, electronic watches, iPods, iPads, MP3 players, etc.) are not allowed at school. - 6.
+Students should not arrive before 7:10 am for school.

 School Day Schedule

 School Day 7:45-3:00

 Breakfast 7:15-7:45

 First Bell 7:45

 Tardy Bell 7:50

-Dismissal 3:00-3:08
+Dismissal 2:55

 ASCC 3:00-5:30

 7. Once your child's transportation is set at the beginning of the school year, changes should be reserved for emergency purposes only.
 If your child's transportation plans change, a signed note is required from both the giving/receiving parent, on the same bus and same route.
 For example, if Student A is spending the night with Student B, then Student A's parent will need to write and sign a note giving permission and Student B's parent must also write and sign a note giving permission to spend the night.
 We are unable to accept any changes by phone.
-The change must be in writing (note or email) to all 3 of our office staff members and the homeroom teacher prior to 2:00p.m.
-If you are not able to email, a signed fax may be provided.
+The change must be in writing to homeroom teachers within 24 hours of the change - no verbal changes.